idareis/ida-profile-portfolio/README.md

 Deployed URL: https://idareis.github.io/ida-profile-portfolio/

 - By clicking on each option in the navigation bar, it will take you directly to the section selected.
-- Clicking on each image of the Work section will take you to the deployed website and projects in the making will take you to my gitHub.
+- Clicking on each image of the Work section will take you to the deployed website and projects in the making will take you to my GitHub.
-- The icons in the Contact Me will take you to my respective profiles in each website (with the exception of the Gmail one which will take to my gitHub)
+- The icons in the Contact Me will take you to my respective profiles on each website (with the exception of the Gmail one which will take you to my GitHub)

 ![website screenshot)](assets/images/127.0.0.1_5500_index.html.png)